cbitar/maqam-game/readme.md

 4. If the player guesses incorrectly, the number of attempts number is increased by one.

-5. The player can replay the sound of scale without generating a nw random scale
+5. The player can replay the sound of scale without generating a new random scale

+technologies used:
+ Html5, CSS, Javascript;

+ Unsolved Plans:

+ 1. Still working to create a visual element that animates the choosing process.